The 10 Weirdest Things About Icelandic People and Culture

 Everyone in Iceland is called by their first name, including teachers, doctors, celebrities such as Bjork (Gudmundsdottir), or even our presidents and prime ministers.
 While calling everyone by their first name lacks formality, it does help foster a dialogue with a less stuffy hierarchy.

 Using titles such as Mr., Mrs., Miss, or Dr. is uncommon, even for foreigners.
-Do not get offended if an Icelander doesn't know your last name or continues to call you by your first name even if they do know it.
+Do not get offended if an Icelander doesn't know your last name or continues to call you by your first name, even if they do know it.

-11. Icelanders Banned Beer
+9. Icelanders Banned Beer Until 1989

 For a country whose inhabitants seem to love their alcohol, it's a surprise even to younger residents that beer was banned in the whole country for nearly 75 years until March 1, 1989.